Millions of school youth are currently unemployed or underemployed. This number increases per year for various reasons.

 There is no standard or certification for high school guidance counsellors working on career development with students.
 Few high school teachers know anything about private sector work or the needs of employers.
 To ensure quality, require some high school teachers to train and certify as career-development professionals.

 Teenagers turn first to their parents for career advice.
-Parents need better information and more support from schools to help their offspring make good decisions.
+Parents need better information and more support from schools to help their offspring make the right decisions.
 Ministers of education should set targets for schools to deliver career education to parents.

 Career studies courses help teenagers consider their working future.
 Make career studies mandatory.
-Ensure the courses are taught by well-trained teachers.
+Ensure well-trained teachers teach the classes.

 Read this link on why a Career Coach is helpful: